Skip to main content

 Each rule defines a premise and a consequence as <consequence> :- <premise>.

-• The consequence contains all of the tags that are enabled if the premise is true.
+• The consequence contains all tags that are enabled if the premise is true.

 <dataResource type="expansionControl::ElementTagRule">